sourcegraph/handbook/content/support/engaging-other-teams.md

 When in doubt, file in the private repo—issues can be moved over to the public repo if needed.
 And remember, a customer includes those we are working with during the sales process (not just those who have already signed a contract with us).

-File new customer issues in the [private customer issue tracker](https://github.com/sourcegraph/customer/issues/new):

-* Initiate the issue from Zendesk via the integration with Github so that the conversation with the customer is available to engineering directly in Github
+* Navigate to the correct issue repo from the links above; once there, click the "new issue" button (if you are using the private repo, this will show you some templates -- use the CSE New Issue template
 * Provide all information required for troubleshooting that you gathered in the previous steps, including the customer deployment doc and/or the account doc, if available
 * Include customer quotes in mark down using a quote block.
 For example, `> quote goes here.`
 * Label it with `customer/$name` and `rfh`.